 Let’s start with a little backstory.
 I’ve cleaned my own home for my entire life, with the exception of about one year after Maggie was born.
 I was overwhelmed and so we splurged on a cleaning service.
 They came every other week for about 3 hours and did a thorough scrub of the house.

-It’s been about a year since we did that and so far the process is working really well for our family.
+It’s been about two years since we did that and so far the process is working really well for our family.
 I wanted to find a way that I could keep our house clean without feeling overwhelmed or consumed by it.
 So here’s our house cleaning schedule.

 Our House Cleaning Schedule